top of page

 Epoxy grout keeps its colour much better than cement grout.
 It won’t stain or fade, and it’s easy to clean — a simple wipe down does the job.

-Cement grout can discolour with age, especially lighter colours, and often needs resealing to keep it looking fresh.
+Cement grout can discolour with age, especially lighter colours.
+It often needs resealing to keep it looking fresh.

 Winner: Epoxy grout for a long-lasting, clean look.